 Rural w/Shop | 10 Ash Street, Burbank WA 99323 Home For Sale | $200,000 | MLS #254485

 Rural 1400 square foot home with a 1080 square foot shop close to the Columbia River, this 3 bedroom, 1 bath home actually has a second bathroom that is currently only a bathtub.
 This home is sold as-is with the contents provided as a surplus to the sale.
 Homeowners or home buyers looking for an affordable home in a rural area close to the Columbia River might find this home a must-have.
 Know that whoever the lucky purchaser is, assumes the contents of the property whether good or not.
 Take a look!
 Call or text Colleen @509.438.9344 for more details or showings.
-THIS HOME IS UNDER CONTRACT BUT ACCEPTING BACKUP OFFERS.
+THIS HOME IS NOW SOLD.

 Click Image for Full-Screen Slideshow:

 Floor Plan w/Shop Per the Walla Walla County Accessor:

 Burbank is a census-designated place in Walla Walla County, Washington, United States, where the Snake River meets the Columbia.
 The population was 3,291 at the 2010 census.
 Named for Luther Burbank, the city is located just east of Pasco and Kennewick, across the Snake and Columbia Rivers, respectively.
 Burbank is part of the Tri-Cities, WA urban area, despite being located in the Walla Walla metropolitan area (which includes all of Walla Walla and Columbia counties).